Chakravarthy (1977 film)

-Chakravarthy is a 1977 Indian Tamil-language film directed by Krishnan–Panju.
+Chakravarthy is a 1977 Indian Tamil-language action drama film directed by Krishnan–Panju.
 It was later remade in Telugu as Mugguru Mithrulu (1985), in Hindi as Dosti Dushmani (1986) and in Kannada as Brahma Vishnu Maheshwara (1988).

 Plot

 Chakravarthy, a rich boy; Ranjit, a criminal's son brought up by Chakravarthy's family; and Prakash are close friends.
 Chakravarthy, who becomes a renowned surgeon, finds his short temper the main cause of the rift between him and Ranjit, who had become a police officer.
 Chakravarthy, by saving Ranjit's wife from molestation and rescuing Ranjit's own sister from the slums, eventually clears his friend's misunderstandings about him.